acadetorres/Flutter-MVVM-Network-Handler/README.md

 Handles Network Error Statues and Messages<BR/>
 Handles Jsons to Dart Object.<BR/>
-Easy API calls so you only have to worry of your logic in ViewModel and your actual UI.
+Easy API calls so you only have to worry of your logic in ViewModel and your actual UI.<BR/>
+Supports GET, POST, and MultiPart.

 ## Getting started